Fortification in Small Mills

 See a video, diagram, and answers to frequently asked questions about Sanku's device for fortifying in small-scale flour mills.

-Manual created by the Department of Health in the Republic of South Africa, the Global Alliance for Improved Nutrition (GAIN), the Micronutrient Initiative (MI), and the United Nations Children's Fund (UNICEF).
+Manual created by the Department of Health in the Republic of South Africa, the Global Alliance for Improved Nutrition (GAIN), the Nutrition International (NI), and the United Nations Children's Fund (UNICEF).